egorbaty/draft-httpbis-secondary-server-certs/draft-egorbaty-httpbis-secondary-server-certs.md

 The Length, Type, Unused Flag(s), Reserved, and Stream Identifier fields are described in {{Section 4 of H2}}.

 TODO: Continuations / Field Block Fragments?

 The CERTIFICATE frame does not define any flags.

-The CERTIFICATE frame applies to the connection, not a specific stream.
-An endpoint MUST(TODO??) treat a CERTIFICATE frame with a stream identifier other than 0x00 as a connection error.

 The authenticator field is a portion of the opaque data returned from the TLS connection exported authenticator authenticate API.
 See {{exp-auth}} for more details on the input to this API.

+The CERTIFICATE frame applies to the connection, not a specific stream.
+An endpoint MUST treat a CERTIFICATE frame with a stream identifier other than 0x00 as a connection error.

 ## HTTP/3 CERTIFICATE frame {#http3-cert}
 A CERTIFICATE frame in HTTP/3 (type=0xTBD) carrries a TLS Exported authenticator